 Planning is a vital part of the programme and project management process.
 A plan is basically the route-map through the programme or project from start to finish.

 Programme and project plans are generally produced in Gantt chart format.
-However, it is important to make the point that having a Gantt chart is not the same as having a good plan.
-Planning is a much more all-encompassing process which describes:
+However, having a Gantt chart is not the same as having a good plan.
+The planning process should describe:

 • what work needs to be done